cathieG/CodeT5/README.md

 3.3 Evaluation

-This repository includes all intermediate results, allowing you to start from any stage of the project without interruption.

-Now, jump to the section that you wish to start from!
+You have the option to run the project from the preprocessing or model training stage.

 ## **3.1 Preprocessing.py**
 To run the file: